Betsy Sodaro: Life and career

-Sodaro is originally from Summit County, Colorado, and graduated from Western State Colorado University in 2006, with a degree in communications and theater.
+Sodaro is originally from Summit County, Colorado, and graduated from Western State College of Colorado in 2006, with a degree in communications and theater.
+She is the youngest of four sisters.
+Her father was an English teacher and children's playwright, and she grew up performing in his shows.
 After graduating, she trained and performed at the Sacramento Comedy Spot and moved to Los Angeles in 2007.
 She performs regularly at the Upright Citizens Brigade Theatre with house improv teams Bangarang! and Search History and house sketch team Nephew.
 Sodaro cites Chris Farley among her comedic influences.

 Sodaro has been in films such as Monsters University and The To Do List, and has made guest appearances on television shows such as Raising Hope, Comedy Bang Bang, NTSF:SD:SUV::, Stevie TV, and Kroll Show.
 In 2010, she was a cast member in UCB co-founder Matt Besser's Comedy Central sketch pilot This Show Will Get You High, along with Besser, Brett Gelman, John Gemberling, and Paul Rust.
 In 2012, Sodaro co-starred in the short-lived NBC sitcom Animal Practice.
 She also plays recurring roles on the Comedy Central's Another Period and Big Time in Hollywood, FL and co-starred on the TBS sitcom Clipped.

-Sodaro is a frequent guest on Matt Besser's podcast improv4humans, having appeared on the show over 12 times.
+Sodaro is a frequent guest on Matt Besser's podcast improv4humans.
 She has also guested on many other podcasts on the Earwolf network such as on Comedy Bang!
-Bang!, Hollywood Handbook, With Special Guest Lauren Lapkus, The Andy Daly Podcast Pilot Project, The Hooray Show with Horatio, and more.
+Bang!, Hollywood Handbook, and With Special Guest Lauren Lapkus.

-Betsy Sodaro also provided the voice of Plant from Warner Bros.
+Sodaro also provided the voice of Plant from Warner Bros.
 Animation's Right Now Kapow, Xixi The Toucan from All Hail King Julien, and many more.
 She also played the character "Dabby" on the Netflix sitcom Disjointed starring Kathy Bates.
-In 2022 she appeared on Ghosts as Nancy, a ghost who died from cholera.
-And in High on Life, Sodaro voiced Sweezy, a talking alien gun known as a Gatlian.
+Beginning in 2022, Sodaro appeared on Ghosts as Nancy, a ghost who died from cholera.
+In High on Life, Sodaro voiced Sweezy, a talking alien gun known as a Gatlian.
+She has been featured as a Demodex mite in a television advertising campaign for Tarsus Pharmaceuticals, Inc.'s XDEMVY since October 17, 2024.